 First, you should evaluate the Federal Direct Loans (both subsidized and unsubsidized) that every family is offered regardless of income or assets.
 To become eligible for these (formerly called Stafford loans), you must complete the FAFSA (Free Application for Federal Student Aid) in the fall of the student’s senior year of high school, and then every year after that.

-You can submit the FAFSA starting on October 1st each year, and the schools look at your incomes from the previous tax year and your assets the day you complete the FAFSA to determine financial aid eligibility.
-It is always in your best interest to submit the FAFSA on or very soon after October 1st because some scholarships and aid are first-come, first-serve.
+You can submit the FAFSA starting on October 1st each year, and the schools look at your income from the previous tax year and your assets the day you complete the FAFSA to determine financial aid eligibility.
+It is always in your best interest to submit the FAFSA on or very soon after October 1st because some aid is first-come, first-served.

 At lower incomes, federal loans may be mostly subsidized, which means no interest accrues when the child is in college.
 Unsubsidized debt means the interest does accrue while the student attends undergrad.